-UniverCity Year is a year-long partnership between UW-Madison and one community in Wisconsin.
+UniverCity Year is a three-year partnership between UW-Madison and Wisconsin communities.

 Who can apply to UniverCity Year?